bcoles/kasld/docs/reproducibility.md

 It needs `qemu-system-<arch>` and the cross toolchains on PATH; an architecture is skipped (not failed) when either is missing.
-The reader profiles (the `scenario` column of the matrix) escalate how little kasld is allowed to read:
+The reader profiles (the `scenario` column of the matrix) escalate how little KASLD is allowed to read:

 - `default` — root, `kptr_restrict=0`: kallsyms and everything else readable.
 - `hide` — root, but `kptr_restrict=2`: kernel pointers are *hidden*, so kallsyms